praton1729/praton_maze_blog/_posts/2020-04-11-Hugepage-zeroing-64-bit.md

 title: "Optimized hugepage zeroing in 64-bit"
 ---

-# Problem Statement

-- Zeroing of THP happens in 4K chunks.
+Zeroing of THP happens in 4K chunks.
 We need to explore the possibility of doing that as huge page mapping itself.

 ### Questions to answer: